 The ECSG allows two membership categories “Full Members” and “Associate Members”.
 Full Members enjoy all membership rights, including the right to attend the meetings of the General Assembly and the Board.
 Only Full Members have the right to vote in both committees.
 Associate Members have the right to attend meetings of the General Assembly without any voting rights.
 Each Member contributes to the annual budget of the ECSG and pays annual membership fees.

 The ECSG allows two categories of Observers, "Institutional Observers" and „Standards Observers“.
-The European Commission and the European Central Bank are invited to attend the meetings of the bodies of the ECSG as Institutional Observers.
+The European Central Bank is invited to attend the meetings of the bodies of the ECSG as an Institutional Observer.
 International or European standards bodies referenced in the Volume or deemed relevant to the Volume are invited to participate in ECSG bodies because of their expertise and as important partners for defining SEPA standards.
 Observers are not Members and have no other rights than the right to attend and participate in meetings of the bodies of the ECSG without any voting rights, and to receive the relevant information and documents.

 The institutional bodies of the ECSG are shown in the following figure:

 The General Assembly (GA) is composed of all Members.
 It is supported in its role by the Board and the Audit Committee.
 Only Full Members have the right to vote.
 Associate Members have the right to participate in the meetings of the GA without any voting rights.
 The GA in particular have the powers to admit, suspend and revoke Members and Observers, approve the annual accounts, work-plan and budget.
 It elects and revokes the members of the Board and the Chair and the Vice-Chair.
 The GA approves the By-Laws and the Internal Rules of the ECSG.